Anchor Pass Cabin

 Directions

-Located approximately 50 air miles north of Ketchikan on the mainland shore of Anchor Pass across from the east end of Bell Island.
+Approximately 50 air miles north of Ketchikan, located on the mainland shore of Anchor Pass across from the east end of Bell Island.
 Accessible by floatplane or boat only.
-A mooring buoy is available first-come, first-served.
-Refer to USGS Ketchikan D-5 map and consult tide charts to determine best times for arrival and departure.
+A mooring buoy is available on a first-come, first-served basis.
+Refer to USGS Ketchikan D-5 topographic map and check tide charts to determine best times for arrival and departure.

 Amenities